IHE/ITI.sIPS/input/pagecontent/testplan.md

 ##### Content Creator

-When an IPS is created by a Content Creator, then it shall comply with the IPS specification and be tested with the IPS tests
+When an IPS is created by a Content Creator, then it shall comply with the IPS specification and be tested with the IPS tests.

 ##### Content Consumer